 - Top loading shipping container

 - And more…

 There are also various sizes.
-The most popular is the 20ft container, followed by the mammoth 40 footer.
-There is also a 10ft container, plus some custom sized containers.
+The most popular is the 20ft container, followed by the mammoth 40 footers.
+There is also a baby 10ft container, plus some custom-sized containers.

 #2 – Choosing the Wrong Shipping Container Company